Gary Rossington

-Gary Robert Rossington (December 4, 1951 – March 5, 2023) was an American musician and songwriter.
-He is best known as a founding member of Southern rock band Lynyrd Skynyrd, in which he played lead and rhythm guitar.
-He was also the last living founding member of Lynyrd Skynyrd.
+Gary Robert Rossington (December 4, 1951 – March 5, 2023) was an American musician best known as a founding guitarist of Southern rock band Lynyrd Skynyrd, with whom he performed until his death.
 Rossington was also a founding member of the Rossington Collins Band, along with former bandmate Allen Collins.
+Rossington was both the longest-serving and last surviving original member of Lynyrd Skynyrd by the time of his death.

 Early life

 Rossington was born in Jacksonville, Florida.
 His mother recalled that he had a strong childhood interest in baseball and aspired as a child to one day play for the New York Yankees.
 Rossington recalled that he was a "good ball player" but upon hearing the Rolling Stones in his early teens he became interested in music and ultimately gave up on his baseball aspirations.

 It was Rossington's love of baseball that indirectly led to the formation of Lynyrd Skynyrd in the summer of 1964.
 He became acquainted with Ronnie Van Zant and Bob Burns while playing on rival Jacksonville baseball teams and the trio decided to jam together one afternoon after Burns was injured by a ball hit by Van Zant.
 They set up their equipment in the carport of Burns' parents' house and played The Rolling Stones' then-current hit "Time Is on My Side".
 Liking what they heard, they immediately decided to form a band.
 Naming themselves The Noble Five, with the additions of guitarist Allen Collins and bassist Larry Junstrom, they later changed the name of the band to The One Percent before eventually settling on the name Lynyrd Skynyrd in 1969.

 Rossington grew up in a single-parent household and said that early in their relationship, Van Zant became something of a father figure to him.
 He credited Van Zant, who was three years his senior, with teaching him and his bandmates how to drive a car, as well as introducing them to "all that stuff you learn when you're 14, 15, 16".

 According to a New York Times article, Lacy Van Zant, patriarch of the Van Zant family, once went to West Jacksonville's Robert E. Lee High School to plead Rossington's case to school administrators after the fatherless Rossington was suspended for having long hair.
 Lacy Van Zant explained to the assistant principal that Rossington's father, who died shortly after Rossington was born, had died in the Army and that Rossington's mother needed the money Rossington made playing in his band.
 Lacy Van Zant further explained that, like his own sons, they were working men and long hair was part of the job.
 It is not known if the elder Van Zant's efforts were successful, but Rossington later dropped out of high school to focus on Lynyrd Skynyrd full-time.